bmwcarit/ramses-composer-docs/monkey/manual.md

 You can modify the input values and observe the output values changing according to the script logic.
 For example, you can set `0`, `1` or `2` in the light_id field, and observe that the lighting of the monkeys changes.
 But why?

-First, the `run()` method of the Lua script is executed whenever any of the inputs changed and the outputsneed re-evaluating.
+First, the `run()` method of the Lua script is executed whenever any of the inputs changed and the outputs need re-evaluating.
 In this example, the `run()` method sets the light direction based on the current light id and the light color based on the simulated time.
 But which values to use?
 As documented above the script's `interface()` method, setting light_id to 0, 1 and 2 switches the light position to different static values.
 This kind of documentation is supposed to help a software developer to integrate